Teenagers Excessively Speeding

-If you were hurt due to an accident caused by a teenager’s speeding, contact a Chicago car accident lawyer from Staver Accident Injury Lawyers, P.C. right away.
+If you were hurt due to an accident caused by a teenager’s speeding, contact our lawyers from Staver Accident Injury Lawyers, P.C. right away.
 Like any other driver, teens are required to be insured.
 You’ll have to negotiate with their insurer for an appropriate settlement or take the teenager to court.

 For a free consultation regarding your case, call us today at (312) 236-2900.

 Going fast in a car can be addictive.
 You feel powerful when you’re moving down a long, empty road, and it seems as if nothing in the world can stop you.
 But what many teens can’t fully understand is that when you’re speeding, a lot can stop you.
 Ultimately, speeding can hurt or kill you or someone else.